 How to Use These AP Chemistry Notes

 The notes in this article can be used to study smaller portions of the curriculum or to review for the final AP Chemistry exam.
-As of the 2019 updates, there are nine units that organize all the concepts in the course, so I've categorized these notes according to that framework.
+There are currently nine units that organize all the concepts in the course, so we've categorized these notes according to that framework.
 Topics should be listed in roughly the same order as you learned them in class.

 These notes will provide a ton of background information, but keep in mind that AP Chemistry is less about memorization of facts and more about the ability to apply your knowledge to a variety of experimental scenarios.
 Reading notes can only get you so far.
 Practice problems are essential (a point that I will emphasize again later in this article).

 Take a diagnostic test before you dive into these notes if you plan on using them to review for the full AP test.
 Based on your results, you can see which areas need the most improvement, and then you can focus on the notes that are most relevant.

 These notes come from several sources.
 Some are in-depth, others give a broad overview.
 Some are in-depth, others give a broad overview.
 Some focus more on explaining concepts, others on working through practice questions.
 The overall goal of these notes is to give you a comprehensive guide of what you need to know for AP Chemistry.

 At the end, I've also included a link to a document created by a high school AP Chemistry teacher that goes through all of the concepts in one place.

 - Moles and molar mass

 - Composition of mixtures

 - Photoelectron spectroscopy